 \paragraph*{$\bullet$ Controlled system}

 The evolution of the compartments $E$ and $M$ obey the same equations in the controlled system.
 The latter contains the supplementary equation~\eqref{eq2d}, which accounts for the evolution of the population of sterilized males $M_s$.
-The latter, whose mortality rate is denoted $\delta_s$, are released as adults in the field with an instantaneous rate $u$: this time function is the control variable of the problem.
-In the present paper, as well as in~\cite{Bidi:2023aa,Cristofaro:2024aa,Bidi:2023ab} we consider that this variable varies continuously in time.
+The latter, whose mortality rate is denoted $\delta_s$, are released as adults in the field with an instantaneous rate $u\geq 0$: this time function is the control variable of the problem.
+In the present paper, as well as in~\cite{Bidi:2025aa,Cristofaro:2024aa,Bidi:2023ab} we consider that this variable varies continuously in time.
 (In fact, the releases are achieved periodically, so it is more realistic to consider impulsive, periodic, releases~\cite{Bliman:2019aa}.)
 The main subtlety of system~\eqref{eq2} lies in~\eqref{eq2c}: here, due to the presence of the sterilized males, only a reduced proportion of mating gives rise to viable eggs.
 The parameter $\gamma$, usually smaller than $1$, represents the relative mating competitiveness of the sterile males.
 When $\gamma=1$, the fraction $\frac{M}{M+M_s}$ is exactly the proportion of fertile males in the total male population.

-All parameters in models~\eqref{eq1} and~\eqref{eq2} are assumed positive in the sequel, and $\nu < 1$.
-For Aedes mosquitoes, measurements have shown that the mortality rates are usually ordered as follows: $\delta_F \leq \delta_M \leq \delta_s$.
-While this is of course quite important in practice, we stress that the mathematical results in the paper are valid without these assumptions.
+All parameters in models~\eqref{eq1} and~\eqref{eq2} are assumed positive, with $\nu < 1$.
+For Aedes mosquitoes, measurements have shown that the mortality rates usually fulfil: $\delta_F \leq \delta_M \leq \delta_s$.
+While this is quite important in practice, the mathematical results below are valid without these assumptions.